 So what are some common reasons people see a Psychiatrist?

 1. Loss – Grieving is a normal process, however bereavement, when prolonged, can be a cause for depression.
 However, loss of life is not the only issue that can make one depressed.
 However, it can be material things like ownership of property – movable or immovable, money, relationships, etc,.

 2. Stress and Anxiety – This has been discussed in previous posts and can cause you to have physiological problems.
 For example, sleep difficulties or overthinking resulting in loss of daytime peace and incoherence at work.

-3. Depression – Although causes are usually external and modifiable, sometimes getting help in terms of handling the physical symptoms is useful.
+3. Depression – Although causes are usually external and modifiable, sometimes getting help in handling the physical symptoms is useful.
 Also, confiding in a neutral environment that is nonjudgmental is useful.
+That is when you should consult a psychiatrist.
 Biological depression without any physical or external cause is also something one should be aware of.